 Automakers addressed the concern by creating in-vehicle systems that allow drivers to do all of the things they want without holding a phone in their hand.
 Safer?
 Actually, not at all.
-The reason—cognitive distraction.
+The reason is cognitive distraction.

 Regardless of how a phone is being used, it distracts the brain from concentrating on the road.
 According to the National Safety Council (NSC), eight in 10 drivers mistakenly believe that hands-free cell phones are safer than using a hand-held phone.
 However, the NSC reports that dozens of recent studies show that hands-free devices are no safer than handheld devices.

-Although that’s certainly a plausible argument, it’s simply not true.
-In fact, according to the National Highway Traffic Safety Administration (NHTSA), over 3,300 people were killed and over 400,000 people were injured in crashes in 2012 involving a distracted driver.
+According to the National Highway Traffic Safety Administration (NHTSA), over 3,300 people were killed and over 400,000 people were injured in crashes in 2012 involving a distracted driver.
 AAA says a public safety problem is on the horizon due to the growth of voice-activated entertainment systems in new cars.
 In-vehicle technologies should not be used for essential driving activities, according to AAA.